-Each single family residence shall be limited to two power boat slips, and vessels using those slips shall be registered to the upland property owners or residents.
 Single family dock construction is subject to local, state, and federal regulations and policies.
 Zoning, land use, building, and environmental standards, statutes, ordinance, or rule may determine or limit the size and configuration of a dock or number of slips that may be permitted at a particular location.
+Each single family residence shall be limited to two power boat slips, and vessels using those slips shall be registered to the upland property owners or residents.
 It is not the intent to impose any additional restrictions on single family docks.
 Single family docks shall continue to be constructed according to the all existing DERM coastal construction applicable regulations and guidelines.
 Unless otherwise limited to a lesser number, single family docks that request more than four slips will be reviewed under provisions of the plan for multifamily facilities with five or more slips.
-Slips should be occupied by vessels owned by the residents of the single family home on the associated parcel.
+Vessels using the slips should be owned by the residents of the single family home on the associated parcel.

-For multifamily residential developments within essential habitat areas, multi-slip docking facilities with more than five boat slips should be permitted to construct no more than one powerboat slip per 100 feet of owned developable shoreline.
+For multifamily residential developments within essential habitat areas, multi-slip docking facilities with more than five boat slips should be permitted to construct no more than one powerboat slip per 100 feet of owned developable shoreline: provided, however, that a multifamily residential development with an existing marine facility located within Imile of the mouth of any river to Biscayne Bay will be permitted three powerboat slips per 100 feet of owned developable shoreline.
 Any additional slips (existing or newly constructed) may be occupied by sailboats.
 In no case should the number of new powerboat slips exceed the number of multifamily residential units approved and/or constructed.
 If a DERM Marine Facilities Operating Permit is required, it should specify that all vessels docked in a multifamily facility should be registered to individuals residing at the site.